sjcomeau43543/TravelDome/README.md

 ```

 The yelp configuration for the REST API is not provided on github, since this is a public repository.
+To gain your own Yelp credentials apply for an application on the Fusion developers website.

 ## Data Manipulation